Artboard 16Google Sheets iconSwift icon

 This post is part of my Today I learned series in which I share all my web development learnings.

-I love smart CSS tricks and today I read "Restricting a (pseudo) element to its parent’s border-box" written by Ana Tudor.
-And while this article includes all the CSS magic, you may know Ana for it also brought up a tiny CSS detail I wasn't aware of.
+I love smart CSS tricks!
+Today, I read "Restricting a (pseudo) element to its parent’s border-box" written by Ana Tudor.
+And while this article includes all the CSS magic, you may know Ana for it, also brought up a tiny CSS detail I wasn't aware of.

-Before going into my learning, let's dive into the CSS box-model for a minute.
-The CSS box-model defines several areas of the elements and how they're laid out.
-These are the content-box, padding-box, and border-box and you can have a look at these in your developer tools of choice.
+Before going into it, let's look into the CSS box-model for a minute.
+The CSS box-model defines several element areas and how they're laid out.
+There are the content-box, padding-box, and border-box and you can look at them in your developer tools of choice.

 box-model in Chrome devtools showing content-box, padding-box, and border-box

-It's not only essential to know about the box-model when you want to design a website but also when you want to create advanced CSS backgrounds as Ana describes in her article.
+It's essential to know about the box-model when you want to lay out a website.
+But it's critical to understand when you want to create advanced CSS backgrounds like Ana describes in her article.

-Thanks to the three defined areas in the box-model, you can also apply three different CSS backgrounds to the same element without adding additional markup.
+Thanks to the three box-model areas, you can apply three different CSS backgrounds to the same element without adding additional markup.

 The following CSS...